-- 6.23 Paragraph 47 of the NPPF refers to the need for local planning authorities to set out their own approach to housing density reflecting local circumstance.
-Aspects of form and design quality policy contained in the emerging Arun Local Plan allows for this to be done within the Plan. - 6.24 The adopted 2003 ADC Local Plan does not have a policy on housing density.
-The emerging Arun Local Plan states "that when considering density, thought should be given to proximity of activities, routes and public transport access" and that "the density of proposals should be sympathetic to the site and its surroundings". - 6.25 As with design, layout, and materials, the density of the built form can have a significant impact on the overall setting of a settlement.
-Angmering has seen a range of densities of residential development over recent decades and this has come to create the settlement as it is today. - 6.26 The community considers it important to ensure that the density of development is sympathetic in terms of its proposed location and in keeping with its surroundings.
-It does not wish to be unnecessarily prescriptive about densities but it does wish to ensure that development is in keeping with that in the surrounding area and fits in seamlessly with the existing settlement and surrounding landscape. - 6.27 The Angmering Density Survey provides historic evidence of the density in different areas throughout the Plan area. - 6.28 Typically it shows Angmering to have higher densities in areas with good access to public transport and services or in more central locations, with densities falling as one moves out towards the open countryside as a result of historical planning issues. - 6.29 There is no arbitrary or fixed definition of the 'immediate surrounding area' of a development.
-This is a judgment based on the existing streetscape and the potential impact that the new built form will have on the amenity of existing buildings and landscape setting outside the built-up area boundary. - 6.30 Guidance on past densities achieved in Angmering is provided in the Angmering Density Survey.
+- 6.24 Planning Policy Statement 3 Housing (PPS3) says that Local Planning Authorities should develop housing densities, and through Regional Spatial Strategies set the region's housing density policies. - 6.25 The adopted 2003 ADC Local Plan does not have a policy on housing density.
+The emerging Local Plan states "that when considering density, thought should be given to proximity of activities, routes and public transport access" and that "the density of proposals should be sympathetic to the site and its surroundings". - 6.26 As with design, layout, and materials, the density of the built form can have a significant impact on the overall setting of a settlement.
+Angmering has seen a range of densities of residential development over recent decades and this has come to create the settlement as it is today. - 6.27 The community considers it important to ensure that the density of development is sympathetic in terms of its proposed location and in keeping with its surroundings.
+It does not wish to be unnecessarily prescriptive about densities but it does wish to ensure that development is in keeping with that in the surrounding area and fits in seamlessly with the existing settlement and surrounding landscape. - 6.28 The Angmering Density Survey provides historic evidence of the density in different areas throughout the Plan area. - 6.29 Typically it shows Angmering to have higher densities in areas with good access to public transport and services or in more central locations, with densities falling as one moves out towards the open countryside as a result of historical planning issues.

-HD9: Housing Density
+HD 9: Housing Density